FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_4_Listener_Position.md

 # Listener Position

 The impression of positioned audio which is rendered on a speaker array is generally successful when a listener is situated in the optimum position to perceive it the so-called _Sweet Spot_.
 Thanks to the popularity of stereo sound, people tend to know that if you want to hear a good a stereo image, you should place yourself in front of the two speakers and stand somewhere in the middle.
 That's a good way to describe the _Sweet Spot_ to an audience or client.
 In more complex speaker arrangements the _Sweet Spot_ is usually considered to be the area that all the speakers (or sound emitters in a virtual space) are pointing to.
 It has the cartesian coordinates of (0,0,0) in relation to the speaker positions.
-In Spat Revolution the optimum listening area is represented by the dummy head and the inner circle that surrounds it.
+In SPAT Revolution the optimum listening area is represented by the dummy head and the inner circle that surrounds it.

 ![](include/SpatRevolution_UserGuide_-058.jpg)